2026-2027 Berkeley Haas MBA Essay Tips and Example Essays

 However, as the number of people seeking to break into tech – and the attraction of attending an MBA in the heart of Silicon Valley – grows every year, getting admitted to Haas’ small MBA class is harder than ever.

 That’s why we’ve prepared this guide to help you use your Berkeley Haas admissions essays to stand out.
-We’ve rounded up our best tips and links to Berkeley Haas MBA sample essays to ensure you give your Haas application your best shot.
+We’ve rounded up our best tips to ensure you give your Haas application your best shot.

 1. Who is Berkeley Haas looking for?